jojobear13/shinpokered/README.md

 - Some Cueball teams include Pinsir
 - Biker teams can now include Beedrill, Magmar, an Electrode, and more Voltorbs
 - Fixed an issue where enemy level-up moves were being skipped
+- Added a feature for Alt Trainer Moves
+  - There is an old man in the Viridian City schoolhouse who toggles this feature on & off.
+  - When active, many enemy trainer Pokémon will have slight changes to their move lists such as having more TM moves.
+  - Their moves will be more competitive at higher levels.

 #Bugfixes